eradiate/eradiate/docs/rst/developer_guide/documentation.rst

 Building the kernel documentation
 ---------------------------------

-Eradiate's Mitsuba kernel exposes a CMake target to build its documentation, which can be accessed once CMake is set up, as described in :ref:`sec-getting_started-building-mitsuba`.
+Eradiate's Mitsuba kernel exposes a CMake target to build its documentation, which can be accessed once CMake is set up, as described in :ref:`sec-getting_started-building_mitsuba`.

 Run the follwing commands: